-The Wagyu topside is preferably medium-cooked or below if you want it to be tender enough.
-When you first cut out the meat, there’ll be some excess fat on one side.
+The Wagyu topside is preferably cooked to medium if you want it to be tender.
+When you first trim the meat, there’ll be some excess fat on one side.
 Make sure you remove it before cooking.
 Don’t throw it out though, you can use it later for greasing your skillets.

 Step 2: Season

 Now that your meat has reached the room temperature, it’s time for the salt hack that’ll take your cooked steak to another level of deliciousness.